allanserre/teamoop-frontend/README.md

 The `variables.json` file contains all the SCSS variables from your project's `variables.scss` file.
 To maintain consistency between SCSS and Cypress tests:

 1. Add any new SCSS the `variables.scss` file.
-2. Include these variables in the `:root` section of your CSS to ensure accessibility for dynamic testing.
+2. Don't include these variables in the `:root` section the script is doing it for you.

 ### Updating the Variables JSON File